 High Temperature Erosion & Oxidation Testing for Engine OEMs

 Simulating real life operating conditions is not always as easy as it may sound, especially when you are talking about the hot zone of a turbine engine.
-Lucideon has on-site burner rig facilities along with access to state-of-the-art high temperature erosion equipment which allow the characterization of your material systems at even the most demanding operating conditions.
+Lucideon has on-site burner rig facilities along with access to state-of-the-art high temperature erosion equipment which allow the characterisation of your material systems at even the most demanding operating conditions.

 The facility contains six independently-controlled test rigs, each comprising a small natural gas fuelled combustion system operating within the annulus of an electric tube furnace.
 The tube furnaces are configured in a dual-zone arrangement to provide precise control over the supplemental heat to maintain temperatures in the work zone where test samples are located.
 Fuel and compressed air flow are metered independently on each rig.
-The facility is also equipped with a precision moisture injection system, which atomizes and pre-heats water vapor or other fluids for injection directly into the combustion zone.
+The facility is also equipped with a precision moisture injection system, which atomises and pre-heats water vapor or other fluids for injection directly into the combustion zone.